- Do I Need a Brain Injury Attorney or Should I Settle Directly With An Illinois Auto Insurance Company?

 - ID symptoms of a brain bleed caused by a IL Chicago car accident

-Following a Chicago traumatic brain injury, your child may experience many side effects which could impact his performance in school.
-Recognizing this prior to the child’s return to the classroom allows the opportunity to properly prepare.
-These side effects may include:
+Following a child’s brain injury, your son or daughter may experience many symptoms which could impact his or her performance in school.
+Recognizing this prior to your child’s return to the class or activities allows you the opportunity to be ready.

 - Difficulty concentrating during lessons